 3 For example, Peru issued a 1,000,000 Soles Oro Class A Bond (Serial Number 12997) on August 24, 1970 with a 6% stated interest rate and 20 year maturity.
 Under the traditional CPI methodology used throughout Peru, the amount owed under this Bond would be 16,041,031 Nuevo Soles as of April 30, 2015.
-However, under the MEF's formulas, the amount owed under this Bond would only be 26,662 Nuevo Soles as of April 30, 2015 (approximately 0.17% of the amount owed under the CPI ability and financial sustainability with the obligation to pay the Land Reform Bonds.
-(See Article 17 in Appendix IV.)
-The Guidelines also set out a "mandatory" procedure for bondholder claims.
-To initiate that administrative procedure, however, any bondholder that is a party to ongoing judicial proceedings seeking payment of the value of the Land Reform Bonds must first "abandon" with prejudice those proceedings and any rights to participate in any other legal proceedings in the future.
+However, under the MEF's formulas, the amount owed under this Bond would only be 26,662 Nuevo Soles as of April 30, 2015 (approximately 0.17% of the amount owed under the CPI methodology).

+however, any bondholder that is a party to ongoing judicial proceedings seeking payment of the value of the Land Reform Bonds must first "abandon" with prejudice those proceedings and any rights to participate in any other legal proceedings in the future.
 Peru has restructured its sovereign debt several times in the past.
 But it has never asked creditors to waive their procedural rights just to reconcile the amount due.
-(See the first Additional Provisions in Appendix IV.)
+(See the first Additional Provisions in Appendix III.)

-In addition, Supreme Decree 017-2014-EF established a payment priority for holders of the Land Reform Bonds as follows: first, natural persons who are the original bondholders (or heirs) and are 65 years old or older; second, natural persons who are the original bondholders (or heirs) and are younger than 65 years old; third, natural persons who are not the original bondholders and are 65 years old or older; fourth, natural persons who are not the original bondholders and are younger than 65 years old; fifth, legal entities that are original bondholders; sixth, legal entities that are not original bondholders and seventh, legal entities that are not original bondholders and acquired the debt for speculative purposes (see Appendix IV, Article 19).
+In addition, Supreme Decree 017-2014-EF established a payment priority for holders of the Land Reform Bonds as follows: first, natural persons who are the original bondholders (or heirs) and are 65 years old or older; second, natural persons who are the original bondholders (or heirs) and are younger than 65 years old; third, natural persons who are not the original bondholders and are 65 years old or older; fourth, natural persons who are not the original bondholders and are younger than 65 years old; third, natural persons who are not the original bondholders and are younger than 65 years old; fifth, legal entities that are original bondholders; sixth, legal entities that are not original bondholders and who have acquired the Land Reform Bonds as payment obligations; and seventh, legal entities that are not original bondholders and acquired the debt for speculative purposes (see Appendix III, Article 19).
 Such procedures do not treat all holders of Land Reform Bonds fairly and equitably.

 The laws of Peru also apply to currently performing Bonos Soberanos issued by Peru and the MEF's valuation formulas and payment priority rules were issued in accordance with the instructions of the Peruvian Constitutional Tribunal (the highest Constitutional Court in Peru).
-Therefore, it is entirely possible that the Supreme Decrees may serve as a precedent for Peruvian courts, applying the governing law of Peru, to (i) rule that Bondholders are not entitled to the full amount of interest and principal due on the Bonds, and (ii) subordinate the rights of certain Bondholders (e.g. financial institutions that purchased the bonds on the secondary market) to other creditors of Peru based on their status as a natural person or entity and as an original or secondary purchaser.
+Therefore, it is entirely possible that the Supreme Decrees may serve as a precedent for Peru, and holders of the Bonos Soberanos, governed under Peruvian local law, may also be subject to an involuntary reduction of principal and subordination to other creditors of Peru based on their status as a natural person or entity and as an original or secondary purchaser.
 The precedent being set at the highest levels of both the executive and judicial branches of the Peruvian government with respect to the Land Reform Bonds negatively impacts our view of the Bonos Soberanos and potentially other sovereign debt issued under Peruvian law.